serguccierrez/ISST-GRUPO26-CASAS/README.md

 IoHome is a web platform designed for managing tourist accommodations using **smart locks**.
 It allows property owners to remotely and securely manage access through an intuitive interface and a REST API.
 Additionally, guests can control the opening and closing of the locks of the accommodation they are trying to access.

-IoHome also offers additional features such as **Google Calendar** integration, reservation management, nearby activity recommendations, and advanced user administration.
+IoHome also offers additional features such as **Google Calendar** integration, reservation management, nearby places recommendations, and advanced user administration.

 ---